steveofficer/FSharp-DICOM/README.markdown

 --------
 The Lexer performs a first pass over the DICOM file in order to split it up into the Preamble, and the set of DataElements.
-The DataElements either represent a simple tuple of VR, tag and value, or they represent an SQ element in which case they are a tuple of tag and list DataElement.
+The DataElements either represent a simple tuple of VR, tag and value, or they represent an SQ element in which case they are a tuple of tag and list list DataElement.
 The value of a simple DataElement is a byte[] read straight from the DICOM file.

 Parser.fs
 ---------
-The Parser transforms the DataElements produced by the Lexer into a stronger typed VR objects.
+The Parser transforms the DataElements produced by the Lexer into stronger typed VR objects.
 This means that each DataElement's byte[] value has been translated into a specific type as defined by the DataElement's VR code and the DICOM specification.
 These types are either a single value or a list of values.